manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

 You are reading the final version of this book, i.e., updates are only done to correct errors or to reflect changes in new versions of Node.js.
-It was last updated on September 6, 2016.
+It was last updated on June 5, 2017.

-The code samples in this book are tested to work with both the Long Term Support version 4.5.0 as well as the most current 6.4.0 version of Node.js.
+The code samples in this book are tested to work with both the Long Term Support version 6.10.3 as well as the most current 8.0.0 version of Node.js.

 ## Intended audience